reduxjs/redux/docs/recipes/ComputingDerivedData.md

 ## Next Steps

 Check out the [official documentation](https://github.com/reactjs/reselect) of Reselect as well as its [FAQ](https://github.com/reactjs/reselect#faq).
 Most Redux projects start using Reselect when they have performance problems because of too many derived computations and wasted re-renders, so make sure you are familiar with it before you build something big.
-It can also be useful to study [its source code](https://github.com/reactjs/reselect/blob/master/src/index.js) so you don’t think it’s magic.
+It can also be useful to study [its source code](https://github.com/reactjs/reselect/blob/master/src/index.js) so you don't think it's magic.